 Taiwan: Day 12 We will spend the morning at Alishan and then head north to Douliou for an overnight stay.
 We may come across Russet Sparrow, a rather localized bird in Taiwan, and the superb Pheasant-tailed Jacana in its full breeding finery, whilst other species are likely to include attractive Greater Painted-Snipe and Common Snipe.

 Taiwan: Day 13 This morning we will explore an attractive wooded valley in the western foothills of Taiwan’s central massif.
 In addition to some mature deciduous forest, there are some magnificent bamboo groves.
 This interesting area is home to a healthy population of the gorgeous Fairy Pitta, which at the time of our visit will only recently have arrived back on its breeding grounds.
 We should enjoy good views of this noisy and beautiful bird, and we also have another chance for the secretive Taiwan Bamboo Partridge and for Taiwan Scimitar Babbler.
 Other species likely here include Black-naped Monarch and Dusky Fulvetta (a Chinese endemic that seems easier to see here than at other sites in Taiwan).

-Later we will head north to Taipei airport, where our tour ends in the early evening.
+Later we will head north to Taipei international airport, where our tour ends in the late afternoon.